-3.6.1 The test should be carried out according to paragraph 3.6.2, with sea water at about 20°C. Simulated sea water with the characteristics stated under 3.6.3 may be used.
+3.6.1 The test should be carried out in accordance with paragraph 3.6.2 with sea water at about 20 degrees C. Simulated sea water with the characteristics stated under 3.6.3 may be used.
 The expansion ratio obtained with the foam generators used on board should be consistent with the expansion ratio obtained with the foam generators during the fire test.

-3.6.2 Determination of the expansion ratio
+3.6.2 Determination of the expansion ratio: